DrummerViking/ExoGraphGUI/docs/AuthenticationOptions.md

 The function will create a new AzureAD App Registration.
 It will download a necessary Graph Powershell module to create the app registration.
 The name of the app will be "ExoGraphGui Registered App".
-It will add the following API Permissions: **"Mail.ReadWrite", "MailboxSettings.Read"**.
+It will add the following API Permissions: **"Mail.ReadWrite", "Mail.Send", "MailboxSettings.Read"**.
 it will use a self-signed Certificate.

 Once the app is created, it will expose the link to grant "Admin consent" for the permissions requested.